aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/print-pages/_index.md

 ---
-title: Add Legend to Image: Print Pages to Separate Image
+title: Add Legend to Image - Print Pages to Separate Image
-linktitle: Add Legend to Image: Print Pages to Separate Image
+linktitle: Add Legend to Image - Print Pages to Separate Image
 second_title: Aspose.Tasks Java API
 description: Learn how to add legend to image and print pages to separate images in Aspose.Tasks for Java, enabling you to save project as image with full control.
 weight: 22